chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 ## Coda

-Two questions I've found to help me understand and apply pointers better:
+Two questions I've found to help me understand and use pointers better:

 - Do I want to point to X or share an underlying value with X?
 (The former means creating a pointer to X, while the latter implies changing X to be a pointer itself and using its pointer value.)
 - What do I expect to happen when the underlying value of the pointer changes?